SEEDGuard/SEVAL/README.md

 ## Getting Started

-1. **Identify your target**
+1. **Identify your target software engineering task**

-You can either choose to improve an existing evaluation technique or add a new evaluation technique
+You can either choose to integrate an existing evaluation technique or add a new evaluation technique.

-2. **Integrate the evaluation method**
+3. **Integrate the evaluation method**

 Ensure that you have a detailed readme that describes how to use the evaluation method.

+An example of an evaluation method and approriate readme can be found [here](https://github.com/SEEDGuard/SEVAL/tree/main/src/tasks/code_generation).

 3. **Add a test scipt for you evaluation**